Informal Teaching

 What Kind of Commitment Is Required?

 Teaching is offered freely.
 We neither require nor accept payment.
 However, students who are also Scudder Falls Zen members may donate to the sangha to support its work.
+Being a formal student can be quite demanding.

 Depending on the circumstances, you would meet with your teacher for between 30 and 60 minutes once every two to four weeks, either in person or virtually.
 During these meetings you might practice koans, ask questions, or discuss your practice since the last meeting.
-Your teacher will either assign or recommend particular texts to read, including sutras and texts by past and present teachers.
+Your teacher will assign or recommend particular texts to read, including sutras and texts by past and present teachers.
 You will also pursue study according to your own inclinations and interests.
 Your teacher will also assign or recommend practices, which you’ll do every day.

 If you are a local student, then you should take refuge and the first five precepts at Scudder Falls Zen before becoming a student, or at the first opportunity after becoming one.
 Refuge and precepts are central practices and commitments for students.
 We can arrange for distance-students to take them as well, or you can take them through sangha closer to you.